 I was sent three bars to try: one with cocoa nibs, one with mixed nuts and one with rose petals, goji berries and something chocolatey.
 The something chocolatey is a bit of a mystery as none of the bars had labels on them.
 However it tasted very nice.

 In fact both CT and I enjoyed this raw chocolate very much.
 Although it’s barely sweet and very rich and dark, it’s surprisingly easy to eat.
 It’s not at all bitter and you can really taste the cacao.
-The texture is also much better than the raw chocolate I’ve made myself; it’s less soft and almost has a bit of a snap to it.
+The texture is also much better than the first lot of raw chocolate I made; it’s less soft and almost has a bit of a snap to it.
 It is, however, quite chewy, so better munched than left to gradually melt in the mouth.

 The nut bar was probably my favourite, even though I was quite taken by the rose which had a subtle flavour with burst of fruitiness from the berries.

 This Food of the Gods is by far and away the most exciting raw chocolate I’ve yet come across and I wish Dal every success with his venture.

 The chocolate is available online and at selected outlets in Cornwall.
 Happily for me, one of these is Trevallicks, the farm shop in my home village.
 Online it costs £2.75 for a 60g bar including P&P.

 Rather late in the day I know, but I loved the wrapper of this chillies pie so much, it took me a while to get around to eating it.
 It was actually a Christmas present, but it wasn’t until the end of February that I decided to savour the contents.
 It’s a shame I didn’t write up about it at the time as recollections are already starting to dim.